osmlab/name-suggestion-index/CONTRIBUTING.md

   * You can use existing entries as a template for the entity you want to add.
 Feel free to copy an entry, and change the values of the copied entry to suit the new entity.
 Don't worry about making sure the entry is in the right place in the file, or providing an `id` for the entry - there is a [build script](https://github.com/osmlab/name-suggestion-index/wiki/Glossary#build-script) that maintainers often run on the `name-suggestion-index` repository that takes care of both automatically.
   * Save your changes, and [submit a pull request](https://github.com/osmlab/name-suggestion-index/pulls) to the `name-suggestion-index` repository to include your changes.
 * If you're not comfortable with writing code:
+  * Use [Suggest-A-Brand](https://ga-kevin-codes.github.io/Suggest-A-Brand/) to formulate a detailed GitHub issue, or...
   * [Submit an issue](https://github.com/osmlab/name-suggestion-index/issues) with as many details as possible about the entity you'd like to add.
 This includes the name, [Wikidata ID](https://github.com/osmlab/name-suggestion-index/wiki/Glossary#wikidata-id), OSM tag category, official website, etc. The more reference details you provide, the more likely it is that a maintainer will work on your request.

 ## Modifying existing entries